kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 ### Troubleshooting
-If you do not see the above message, please check our [troubleshooting page](../troubleshooting/known-issues.html).
+If you do not see the above message, please check our [FAQ page](../resources/faq.html).
 If you have any questions, please ask a question on our [discussion forum](http://discuss.grakn.ai), or on [Stack Overflow](http://stackoverflow.com).

 ## Where next?